What to know about a career as an Environmental Public Health Professional

 Seulbi Lee was a flight attendant until she was laid off from her job during the COVID-19 pandemic.
 It was then she decided to utilize her Biology degree and pursue a future-proof career.

-“I chose the Environmental Health program at BCIT because I knew a career path as an Environmental Health Officer is not a conventional 9-5 office job.
+“I chose the Environmental Public Health program at BCIT because I knew a career path as an Environmental Health Officer is not a conventional 9-5 office job.
 Rather, I will be able to interact with the public in a flexible work environment, just like in my previous job,” shares Seulbi.
 “On top of that, I will be part of a team that can make a difference in the community by ensuring the food we eat, the water we drink, the air we breathe in, and our surrounding environments are safe for everyone.
 It will be a fulfilling job where I’ll know I’ll be making a difference, whether small or big.”

-The two-year, full-time BCIT Environmental Health (Public Health) program prepares students to enter the field of environmental health as professional, effective members of a multi-disciplinary health team.
+The two-year, full-time BC BCIT Environmental Public Health program prepares students to enter the field of environmental health as professional, effective members of a multi-disciplinary health team.
 Students learn in small classes and from instructors who are industry-leaders with firsthand experience in environmental health.
 Throughout the program, students have access to applied learning experience, consisting of field trips, projects, hands-on activities, and a three-month practicum off-campus at an appropriate health agency.
 These ensure students have the practical skills and industry knowledge to be job-ready as soon as they graduate.

 Many graduates from the program secure employment opportunities with regional health authorities, Health Canada/CFIA, provincial and federal public agencies, or private auditing and quality control companies.

-1 thought on “What to know about a career as an Environmental Public Health Professional”
+2 thoughts on “What to know about a career as an Environmental Public Health Professional”

 1. I read Very Fantastic story about Seulbi Lee!, I am also the Environmetal health professional graduated before 10 years in back my country and now living in Canada since June 04/2023.
 In addition, now a day I have interesting to join EPHP and serve this adorable community in my profession, but I don’t get the ways to join and be a part of this team.